DataDog/dd-sdk-reactnative/docs/webview_tracking.md

 ## Overview

-Real User Monitoring allows you to monitor web views and eliminate blind spots in your hybrid React Native applications.
+Real User Monitoring (RUM) allows you to monitor web views and eliminate blind spots in your hybrid React Native applications.

 You can perform the following: